 • The size of your home and the scope of the project – As you can imagine, the bigger and more complex your home design is, the longer it may take to build.

 • Construction permits – Before starting any construction, you need to obtain relevant building permits, which can take some time to be approved by your municipal government agency.
-It can be a daunting task, which is why most homeowners leave the permit process to the builder.
+It can be a daunting task, so most homeowners leave the permit process to the builder.

 • Shortages of supplies and subcontractors – Outside forces sometimes cause shortages or shipping delays for necessary supplies.
 In the same way, some necessary subcontractors may not have availability when needed.